 Admission standards for graduate studies at California Baptist University can be found in the Admissions section of the University Catalog.
 Admission to the Forensic Psychology Program at California Baptist University is at the discretion of the Graduate Faculty.
-Specific admission requirements for the Forensic Psychology program are:
+Specific application requirements for the Forensic Psychology program are:

-- 1. Grade Point Average - A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission - Applicants with a GPA below 2.75 may be considered for admission with the presentation of a minimum combined score of 1000 on the verbal and quantitative sections of the Graduate Record Exam (GRE) - Prerequisites - Statistical Techniques in Behavioral Science with SPSS/PASW - General Psychology - Abnormal Psychology - Methods of Research - Outstanding prerequisite coursework must be completed within the first two semesters of graduate enrollment - Three Recommendations, completed on forms provided, from sources who can address your potential for success.
+- 1. Grade Point Average - A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission - Applicants with a GPA below 2.75 may be considered for admission with the presentation of a minimum combined score of 300 on the verbal and quantitative sections of the Graduate Record Exam (GRE) - 2.
+Prerequisites - Statistical Techniques in Behavioral Science with SPSS/PASW - General Psychology - Abnormal Psychology - Methods of Research - Outstanding prerequisite coursework must be completed within the first two semesters of graduate enrollment - 3.
+Three Recommendations, completed on forms provided, from sources who can address your potential for success.
 It is preferred at least one recommendation be from a professor or instructor.
-Family members and friends may not complete recommendations - Comprehensive Essay of at least 500 words that includes the following elements: - Purpose for entering the program - Religious background, present pattern of spiritual growth, fundamentals of personal faith and the relationship between your faith and professional goals - Reasons for choosing to study at California Baptist University - Influences that have shaped your present values and approach to life - Include in your essay a response to this question: "Have you ever received psychiatric treatment or counseling, yes or no?"
-If yes, please provide a brief explanation. - Personality Inventory Documents - Submit documents verifying completion of the Minnesota Multiphasic Personality Inventory 2 (MMPI-2).
-The test may be taken at the CBU Counseling Center.
-The test is for admission purposes only.
-The University does not provide clinical interpretation of the findings. - Successful interview(s) with the Director of the Forensic Psychology Program
+Family members and friends may not complete recommendations - 4.
+Comprehensive Essay of at least 500 words that includes the following elements: - Purpose for entering the program - Religious background, present pattern of spiritual growth, fundamentals of personal faith and the relationship between your faith and professional goals - Reasons for choosing to study at California Baptist University - Influences that have shaped your present values and approach to life - Include in your essay a response to this question: "Have you ever received psychiatric treatment or counseling, yes or no?"
+If yes, please provide a brief explanation. - 5.
+Successful interview(s) with the Director of the Forensic Psychology Program